annulen/sysdig-wiki/sysdig-Chisel-API-Documentation.md

+sysdig chisels are Lua scripts that can be invoked from the sysdig command line, hook into the sysdig engine, and can be used to extend sysdig with advanced funcionality.

+Chisels interface with sysdig by means of three separate interfaces

 # sysdig library
 This library exports functions that can be used to interface with sysdig from a chisel.
 ## Functions